Ottawa County Vehicle Impound Guide

 After Retrieval

-- Report damage to impound lot manager: Immediately report any damage to the impound lot manager and request a written acknowledgment of your report.
+- Report any damage to the lot manager in writing before you drive away: Obtain a written acknowledgment of your report from the lot manager.